 However, as this research concludes, nutritional factors contribute less to the risk of mastalgia than what was previously believed.

 Therefore, although it’s advisable to maintain a good diet to promote well-being, you shouldn’t blame foods as such when your breasts hurt.
 Instead, it’s best to consult your doctor to determine other possible causes.

 You may suffer from many symptoms during your menstrual cycle.
 One of these is breast pain.
 This is a very sensitive area that may become untouchable in the days before or during your period.

-Hormones are the main reasons for breast pain during menstruation, and also in the bodily changes that occur during those days, such as general swelling or fatigue.
+Hormones are the main reasons for breast pain during menstruation, and also in the bodily changes that occur during those days, such as general bloating, fatigue, and chest pain.